jcaw/porthole-python-client/CONTRIBUTING.md

 ## Formatting

-Code is formatted with the [black](https://github.com/python/black) auto-formatter because manual formatting is a waste of time.
+Code is formatted with the [black](https://github.com/python/black) auto-formatter.
 Make sure your code has been blackened before submission. `python-black-on-save-mode` from [emacs-python-black](https://github.com/wbolster/emacs-python-black) will blacken your code automatically.